yihui/hugo-prose/exampleSite/content/about.md

     [Frank Harrell](https://stackoverflow.com/q/54388451/559676),
     [Josiah Parry](https://twitter.com/JosiahParry/status/1231280231543164928), and
     [Alison Hill](https://twitter.com/apreshill/status/1070550028274429952).
-We are not sure if this Hugo Stoic theme would make it easier or even harder to answer the frequently asked question "blogdown or distill?"
+We are not sure if this Hugo Prose theme would make it easier or even harder to answer the frequently asked question "blogdown or distill?"

     The images on this page are from Wikipedia entries [Stoicism](https://en.wikipedia.org/wiki/Stoicism)